Say Hi to Liam!

 Liam is described as funny, kind, helpful, easy-going, well-mannered and playful.
 He has recently been obsessed with diamond art.
 He’ll create mosaic art using small rhinestones.
 He enjoys camping and traveling.
 His favorite place is Disneyland.
 He enjoys all things/characters associated with Disneyland.

 Liam enjoys being active and is said to have amazing physical stamina.
 He likes being outside riding his bike and playing in the yard.
 He likes building with Legos, playing card games and board games.
 He’s very helpful and likes to help cook and bake food in the kitchen.

 Liam has not bonded with his family and they’ve made the difficult decision that a different home might be better for him.

-This is a private adoption, so a state or foster home study might not work.
+This is a private adoption, so a state or foster care home study might not work.
 A state authorized private domestic or international home study is generally required.
-You will need to have a current, or easily-updated home study for this adoption.
+You will need a current, updated or new home study for this adoption.

-Adoption is a legal process so there will be costs associated.
+Adoption is a legal process so there will be costs associated with them.
+There are grants out there to help fund your adoption (please request that information.)
 This adoption may qualify for the IRS Adoption Tax Credit.